|Nutritional Guidelines (per serving)|

 Increase temperature to 450 F (230 C/Gas 8). and bake 6 minutes longer, or until golden and bubbly.

-Old Bay substitute: In a coffee grinder or with a mortar and pestle, grind together 1 tablespoon of black peppercorns, 3 bay leaves, 1 teaspoon cardamom seeds, 1 teaspoon of mustard seeds, 1/2 teaspoon of celery seeds, a dash of nutmeg, and 1 teaspoon of kosher salt.
+- If you don't have Old Bay seasoning, make this easy DIY blend.
+In a coffee grinder or with a mortar and pestle, grind together 1 tablespoon of black peppercorns, 3 bay leaves, 1 teaspoon cardamom seeds, 1 teaspoon of mustard seeds, 1/2 teaspoon of celery seeds, a dash of nutmeg, and 1 teaspoon of kosher salt.